a7hybnj2/MacOS_KillKey/README.md

 ## TODO

+- [ ] Change the name?
+I think KillKey might not what people expect a utility like this to be called.
+	- quitKey
+	- securityKey
+	- lanyardProtection
+	-  LogOffOMatic
 - [ ] Maybe an existing utility like fswatch could be used to monitor the filesystem.
 - [ ] Remove the startup plists.
 This can easily be started another way when the user wants the functionality.
 It could be an app or hot key or a number of other options.
 - [ ] Does the plist prevent sleep?